gierasimiuk/jwtrest/README.md

 ### Access:
 Endpoint to test user authentication by returning an "Access Granted!" string if and only if the user has sent through a valid JWT access token.
-If the token is expired, the endpoint will return "Access Denied!" with a `401` code.
+If the token is expired, the endpoint will return "Access Denied!" with a `401` HTTP code.

 **URL:** `/api/access`